Alice Acres, Texas

-Alice Acres is a census-designated place (CDP) in Jim Wells County, Texas, United States.
-The population was 490 at the 2010 census.
+Alice Acres is an unincorporated community and census-designated place (CDP) in Jim Wells County, Texas, United States.
+The population was 465 at the 2020 census.

 Geography

 Alice Acres is in central Jim Wells County, 4 mi southwest of Alice, the county seat.
 It is bordered to the north by Rancho Alegre and to the west by Coyote Acres.
-U.S. Route 281, bypassing the center of Alice, passes through the northeast part of Alice Acres.
+U.S. Route 281, bypassing the center of Alice, passes through the northeastern part of Alice Acres.

-According to the United States Census Bureau, the CDP has a total area of 15.3 km2, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 15.3 km2, all land.

 Demographics

+Alice Acres first appeared as a census designated place in the 2000 U.S. census.